In this example, we develop a machine learning model to detect fraudulent credit card transactions.

 The binary classification tests are parameters for measuring the performance of a classification problem with two classes:

-We have correctly classified 94% of the fraudulent payments; we can identify around 19 out of 20 fraudulent charges.
+We have correctly classified 94% of the fraudulent payments, enabling us to identify approximately 19 out of 20 fraudulent charges.

 We can also observe these results in the positive rates chart:

-The initial positive rate was around 15%, and now, after applying our model, it is 92%.
+The initial positive rate was approximately 15%, and after applying our model, it has increased to 92%.
 This means we could recognize six times more fraudulent payments with this model.

 Cumulative gain

-We can also perform the cumulative gain analysis, a visual aid showing the advantage of using a predictive model over randomness.
+We can also perform a cumulative gain analysis, a visual aid that shows the advantage of using a predictive model over randomness.

 It consists of three lines.
 The baseline represents the results that would be obtained without using a model.
-The positive cumulative gain shows in the y-axis the percentage of positive instances found against the population represented in the x-axis.
+The positive cumulative gain is shown on the y-axis as the percentage of positive instances found against the population represented on the x-axis.

-Similarly, the negative cumulative gain shows the percentage of the negative instances found against the population percentage.
+Similarly, the negative cumulative gain indicates the percentage of negative instances found within the population.

-In this case, by using the model, we see that by analyzing 20% of the payments with a higher probability of being fraudulent, we would reach 100% of the fraudulent charges.
+In this case, by using the model, we see that analyzing 20% of the payments with a higher probability of being fraudulent would enable us to reach 100% of the fraudulent charges.

 7. Model deployment

-After all the steps, the model obtained is not the best to achieve.
+After all the steps, the model obtained is not the best for achieving this goal.
 Nevertheless, it is still better than randomly guessing.

 We can calculate the neural network outputs for a given set of inputs: